Fixed or Adjustable Rate: Which Mortgage is Right for You?

 - Larger Loan: Along with lower initial payments, you can also qualify for a larger loan because you’re not paying as much in interest at the start.
 If interest rates continue to decrease, you’ll enjoy lower mortgage payments and lower rates without refinancing your mortgage.

 - Interest Rate Ceiling: There is a ceiling that caps your ARM’s rate increases, which varies by lender.
 Your interest rate will adjust based on activity of a particular index, such as interest rates on certificates or Treasury bills.
 Keep in mind that interest rates on ARMs can double within a few years.

 Adjustable-rate mortgages work if…

 - You want an initial rate that starts below current market rates for fixed mortgages.

 - You plan to live in your house for approximately five years or fewer (or before the fixed-rate period ends).

 - Interest rates are relatively low, and you they might go lower in the future.

 Buying a home is certainly an exciting stage in life.
 So, if you are like Doug and Heather, make sure you select the right type of mortgage that works for you now and in the future.
-You could save thousands of dollars over the life of your loan, just by making the right choice with the helpful assistance of a UCU mortgage professional.
+Make the right choice with the helpful assistance of a UCU mortgage professional.

 Want to learn more?
-A UCU home loan can also reward you with an extra 1.00% APY1 on your checking account balance up to $25,000.
-For next steps, please reach us at 800.UCU.4510 or visit one of our upcoming seminars.
+A UCU home loan can also reward you with an extra 1.00% APY* on your checking account balance up to $25,000.
+For next steps, please reach us at 800.UCU.4510.
 We can’t wait to meet you!